onflow/flow-go/CONTRIBUTING.md

 #### Before Submitting A Bug Report

-- **Search existing issues** to see if the problem has already been reported.
+Please **search existing issues** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?

-Explain the problem and include additional details to help maintainers reproduce the problem:
+Descriptive and detailed bug reports are incredibly valuable to help maintainers reproduce and diagnose the problem.
+When writing a bug report, consider the following guidelines for making it as impactful as possible.

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.